cloudflare/cloudflare-go/docs/experimental.md

   operate at.
 Operated using `UserIdentifier`, `ZoneIdentifier`, and `AccountIdentifier` respectively
 - `$entityID` is the resource identifier
-- `...params` is a complex structure that allows filtering/finding resources matching the struct fields
+- `params` is a complex structure that allows filtering/finding resources matching the struct fields
 - `$entity` the resource being operated on